eugenia1984/english/glossary.md

 **Identity** refers to who a person is, including their name, date of birth, and other personal information.
 For example: ``Protecting your identity online is important`` means keeping your personal information safe on the internet.

+- **I'd love to join**: is used to express eagerness or willingness to participate in an activity or event

 - **I'm open to**, it means they are willing to consider new ideas or experiences.
 It shows that they are flexible and interested in trying different things.
 For instance, saying `I'm open to learning more` means the person is ready to learn new things.
 It's a useful phrase to express a positive attitude towards new opportunities or changes.

 - **I'm planning to**: is used to indicate a future intention or action that someone intends to carry out.